SeismoAlert: A real-time earthquake monitoring toolkit in Python (codes included)

 What this app does

-SeismoAlert includes four primary workflows:
+SeismoAlert has four primary workflows:

 fetch: download recent events from USGSanalyze: run Gutenberg-Richter analysis and anomaly detectionmap: generate an interactive HTML mapmonitor: run one-shot monitoring with alert rules